Aayiram Naavulla Ananthan

 Aayiram Naavulla Ananthan is a 1996 Indian Malayalam-language medical action drama film by Thulasidas starring Mammootty, Murali and Gautami.

 Plot

-Dr. Nandakumar and Anantha Padmanabhan are doctor brothers who live with Ananthan's mother after the death of their father and Nandu's mother.
-Nandu marries Sridevi with whom they have a daughter while Ananthan marries Radhika.
+Dr. Nandakumar and Dr Anantha Padmanabhan are brothers who live with Ananthan's mother after the death of their father and Nandu's mother.
+Nandu marries Sridevi with whom he has a daughter while Ananthan marries Radhika.
 Once Nadhu was too drunk and makes a mistake with one of his patients.
-Later Ananthan performs surgery on the old man and saves him creating tensions between the brothers.
+Later Ananthan performs surgery on the old man and saves him, creating tensions between the brothers.